 How to generate passback tags in Google Ad Manager (Google DFP)?

-Google’s ad server offers a number of advantages to publishers and one of them is defining Google publisher tag (GPT) as a passback tag.
+Google’s ad server offers a number of advantages to publishers and one of them is defining the Google publisher tag (GPT) as a passback tag.

 - Log in to your Google Ad Manager account.

 - Select all the ad units for which you want to create passback tags for.

 - Then, click on the Generate tags.

 - After this, go to the Tag type drop-down menu and select Google Publisher Tag (Asynchronous).